bankofcanada/DocsEcon.jl/src/DesignPapers/frequency_conversions.md

 ```
 fconvert(Quarterly, 2022M3:2022M10, trim=:both) # 2022Q2:2022Q3
 ```
-In this example, both ends do not align perfectly with any output MITs.
-The first day in the first MIT of the input range comes after the first day of the matched output MIT, and the last day of the last MIT in the input range comes before the last dat of the matched output MIT so both the first and last MIT in the output range are excluded.
+In this example, both ends are missing full input periods and so both ends are trimmed.

 ![Conversion of an MIT UnitRange](../assets/fconvert/mitrange_both.png)